Events and Insights

 Read the full report here.

-2022 Events
+2022 Events and Insights

 This event gathered 10 inspirational speakers to talk about what they are doing that relates to a nature-based Waterford bioregion with thriving communities.
 We also looked at what concrete steps can lead to aspirational futures that include such innovative ways of working.